Lab 4: Advanced Scripting

 If another script tries to reference Score.st from within an Awake() there is no guarantee that Score.st will be assigned yet!!!
 (It will only work sometimes)

-We use a short variable name (st short for singleton in this case) to make future uses in other scripts cleaner and easier to read [but you can name it whaterver you want].
+We use a short variable name (st short for singleton in this case) to make future uses in other scripts cleaner and easier to read, but you can name it whatever you want.

 Score.st.addScore(9001);